Inklingo

 When talking about movies or TV, 'set' refers to the physical place where the action happens, making it distinct from the sports meaning.

 Learners often confuse 'lugar', 'ubicación', and 'localización'.
-Use 'lugar' for general spots, 'ubicación' for general whereabouts (like giving directions), and 'localización' for precise, specific points (like a GPS coordinate).
+Use 'lugar' for general spots, 'ubicación' for precise whereabouts or geographical position, and 'localización' as a common, versatile term often used with technology or for giving a specific address.

 Learn Spanish with Inklingo